 Giuseppe Garibaldi.
 The saint patron of ragtag misfits, he was able to take unexperienced young man and turn them in a army.
 His exploits include (but are in no way limited to): defending the city of Montevideo from a siege (after the Uruguayan army had been crushed) with an army formed only by immigrants and recently freed-slaves... for nine years!
-And winning, causing the fall of two dictators; invading and conquering a country (Kingdom of Two Sicilies) with little more than a thousand men; escaping from his island, where he was being watched by nine ships, and then crossing Sardegna on a horse in a night and a day without stopping from resting...at sixty.
+And winning, causing the fall of two dictators; invading and conquering a country (Kingdom of Two Sicilies) with little more than a thousand men, and ending the campaign with an army of thirty thousands (he recruited most of the troops sent against him); escaping from his island, where he was being watched by nine ships, and then crossing Sardegna on a horse in a night and a day without stopping from resting...at sixty.

 Newark Mayor Cory Booker will shovel your driveway personally if you can't.
 And if you get caught in a burning building, he will run through a wall of fire to get you out.